U-boat Emblems

 Keywords: anchor, oak leaf, knife, dagger

-Click on boat's number to see if he had other emblems.
+Click on the boat's number to see if there were other emblems.

 The Running Devil - U-552

-The emblem was born on U-57 under the command of Kptlt.
+This emblem first appeared on U-57 under the command of Kptlt.
 Claus Korth.
-There were two variants, first the devil with the torch, and second a red devil who caught a small steamer with Mr. Churchill (designed by the WO Oblt. z.
+There were two variants: a devil with a torch, and a devil netting a small boat with Winston Churchill on board (designed by the WO Oblt. z.
 See von Hartmann).
-Erich Topp took over the red devil and made him famous, displaying it on U-57, U-552 and U-2513.
+Erich Topp took over the red devil and made him famous, displaying him on U-57, U-552 and U-2513.

-Topp wrote about the devils: "The two dancing red devils wearing the torches of the life and of the destruction."
+Topp wrote of: "The two dancing red devils carrying the torches of life and of destruction."

 Keywords: running devil, red, torch